bikash199821/mediawiki-prod/README.md

 # Prerequisites
 1. Install Terraform and git on the machine.
 2. Account setup in Azure.
-3. Kubectl is installed on your machine.
+3. Visual studio Code is installed.
 4. Azure cli is installed.
-5. Install ruby and ruby json.

 # Steps